Is Hiring A Recruiter Worth It?

 What is your average fill time?

-If you are enlisting the help of a search firm, more than likely you have already invested a significant amount of time trying to fill a role.
+If you are enlisting the help of a search firm, you have already invested a significant amount of time filling the role.
 An additional three to six- month fill process will leave you with an open role you need filled NOW.
-Ask your potential recruiter how long it typically takes to fill a role like yours in an industry such as yours.
+Ask your potential recruiter how long it typically takes to fill this type of role in this industry.

 Have you filled roles like ours in an industry like ours?

-In order to have your pick of the best candidates for the job, you need a recruiter with a successful history of finding and placing candidates with the experience you are looking for, within your sector.
+If you want the best candidates for the job, your recruiter must have a successful history of finding and placing candidates with the experience you are looking for, within your sector.
 Those successful placements not only reflect a reliable track record, but show the firm has established networks and will likely be a more effective recruiting partner than a more general hiring manager you may have on staff.

 What is your sourcing process?